glycerine/cshared-osx-issue/README.md

   I see ctrl-c !!

 back out of BlockInSelect()!
-R_interrupts_pending = 0
+R_interrupts_pending = 0   ## what???
 [jaten@buzz cshared]$ ./no_mygolib
 about to call BlockInSelect(), which will exit after receiving 2 ctrl-c SIGINT signals.
   C-c C-c
  handleInterrupt called back!
 back out of BlockInSelect()!
-R_interrupts_pending = 1
+R_interrupts_pending = 1   ## seems to work when no c-shared go lib present.
 [jaten@buzz cshared]$

 ~~~

+### the originating (and more elaborate) problem: the panic stack trace

-stack trace from the crash when running under R on OSX.
+Here is the stack trace from the crash when running under R on OSX.
 Source code is here: https://github.com/glycerine/rmq

 The above code is a minimal test case for this more elaborate issue found in context of running under R.